tbazett/Math377-FS2025/README.md

 # Math377-FS2025
-This repository consists of various Jupyter Notebooks that covers models in the course Math 377 Taught at UVic in Fall Semester of 2025 by Dr. Trefor Bazett
+This repository consists of various Jupyter Notebooks that covers models in the course Math 377 Taught at UVic in Fall Semester of 2025 by Dr. Trefor Bazett.
+While you can view static versions of the .ipynb notebook files on Github.com, I recommend using syzygy.ca (or other Jupyter notebook platform) to clone the repository and have dynamic versions that you can edit and execute the code in yourself.